Content Management Systems: A CMS Industry Overview

 It is our belief, despite the pricing divergence, that most CMS platforms all provide more or less the same solution.

-Most of the time, open-source software can be equivalently compared to enterprise level CMS installations in terms of features and functionality.
 However, many large organizations opt for the safety of a license fee and trusting that another corporation is managing their software.
 After all, open-source software doesn’t exactly leave anyone accountable except for those who chose to use it.

 Licensing models are a huge differentiating factor in the CMS industry.
 The leading open-source platforms are exactly that: open-source.
 This means they are free to use and amend as you deem fit.
 However, as mentioned before, this means your support comes from the community – not an organization you can hold accountable.